dbadapon/BasicTextEditor/README.md

 # BasicTextEditor
-This was a project done in ICS 45C: C++ as a Second Programming Language.
+This was a project done as part of the curriculum for ICS 45C: C++ as a Second Programming Language.
 </br></br>
 <p>The text editor you'll be implementing in this project is called <b>BooEdit</b>.
 It's a dramatically simplified version of an editor like <b>vim</b> or <b>emacs</b>, completely based around a textual interface that runs in a Linux shell window.
 When running, BooEdit looks like this:</p>